-Specific program content will be determined by Banff Centre performance programming.
-Participants will have an active role in the creation of props from design through rehearsals to opening.
+Specific course content is determined by Banff Centre performance programming, for which participants will take an active part in the creation of props, from design through rehearsals to opening.

 What does the program offer?

-Additional workshops are often offered in upholstery techniques, materials relevant to theatrical use, sculpting with various materials, and moulding and casting using silicone and urethane rubbers and urethane resins.
+Additional workshops are often offered in upholstery techniques, materials relevant to theatrical use, sculpting with various materials, and moulding and casting using silicone and urethane rubbers/resins.